rbowlesii/Practice_EDA/README.md

    - Correlation checks between numerical features

 3. **Visualizations**
-   - Bar charts, scatter plots, and histograms
+   - Bar charts and histograms
    - A look at how messy raw data can turn into meaningful patterns

 ---